 CSR Messaging Drives Success for HP

 A company’s commitment to corporate social responsibility and to driving strong business performance are not mutually exclusive.
-In fact, when done right, they can and should complement each other!
-Last year’s HP campaign is a premium example showing the power of a CSR campaigns for brands.
+When done right, they can and should complement each other!
+Last year’s HP campaign shows the power of CSR campaigns for brands.

 MINI Boosts Buying Intent with Custom Audio

 From one loyal community to another, read how MINI's custom audio stories resonated with NPR's podcast audience.